-- Identify one control object per use case or more if the use case is complex and if it can be divided into shorter flows of events. - Identify one control object per actor in the use case. - The life span of a control object should be extent of the use case or the extent of a user session.
-If it is difficult to identify the beginning and the end of a control object activation, the corresponding use case may not have a welldefined entry and exit condition.
+- Identify one control object per use case - Identify more control objects if the use case is complex and if it can be divided into shorter flows of events. - Identify one control object per actor in the use case. - The life span of a control object should cover the use case or the extent of a user session. - If it is difficult to identify the beginning and the end of a control object activation, the corresponding use case may not have a welldefined entry and exit condition.